duncanhunter/Enterprise-Angular-Applications-With-NgRx-and-Nx-Book/10-ngrx-introduction.md

 ### h\) Adding action State interfaces

-* In the top of the reducer file at a Product State interface and use it and our new action types int he reducer.
+* In the top of the reducer file add a CounterState interface and use it as our new action types in the reducer.

 {% code title="src/app/state/counter.reducer.ts" %}